GioF71/mpd-alsa-docker/README.md

 Date|Major Changes
 :---|:---
-2022-12-02|Add support for `additional-outputs.txt` where it is possible to add custom outputs 2022-11-30|Support for `DATABASE_MODE` with possible values `simple` and `proxy` 2022-11-30|Support for tuning of `MUSIC_DIRECTORY` 2022-11-30|Bump to mpd version `v0.23.11`
+2022-12-03|Removed support for defunct Tidal plugin 2022-12-02|Support for `additional-outputs.txt` where it is possible to add custom outputs 2022-11-30|Support for `DATABASE_MODE` with possible values `simple` and `proxy` 2022-11-30|Support for tuning of `MUSIC_DIRECTORY` 2022-11-30|Bump to mpd version `v0.23.11`